 - C-1: In your paragraph, quickly describe the three cutting-edge GIS applications that were discussed.
-Recall that they included Mobile GIS and Collaborative Mapping. - C-2: In your paragraph, please give one example use not discussed for one of the two GIS applications described (Mobile GIS and Collaborative Mapping.)
-Describe how it will help and be useful to people, businesses, or governments. - C-3: In your paragraph, describe what place you mapped with the Participatory GIS map and how could such a technology be useful for mapping other things besides where you want to visit.
+Recall that they included Mobile GIS and Collaborative Mapping. - C-2: In your paragraph, please give one example that has not been discussed for of the two GIS applications described (Mobile GIS and Collaborative Mapping).
+Describe how it will help and be useful to people, businesses, or governments. - C-3: In your paragraph, describe the place you mapped with the Participatory GIS map and how such technology could be useful for mapping other things besides places you want to visit.
 Could this Web-based technology be useful to other people, businesses, or governments?
 Why?